bell-jamie/final-year-project/README.md

 ### Python & SfePy

 - Fix issues with linear segregated
+- <s>Combined separated energy terms in the damage weak form equation</s>
-- Implement proper mesh using SfePy mesh conversion tools
+- <s>Implement proper mesh using SfePy mesh conversion tools</s>
 - Dt is fixed and needs to either be adaptive, or displacement based (add to step hook)